SamuelEduardoSilva/pace-2020/README.md

 ## Treedepth PACE 2020 Submission

-This repository contains the solver submitted to the [PACE 2020](https://pacechallenge.org/2020/td/) Treedepth challenge.
+This repository contains the solver submitted to the [PACE 2020](https://pacechallenge.org/2020/td/) Heuristic Treedepth Challenge.
 Our solver was developed at [UFF](http://www.uff.br/) in the our Parameterized Team.

 To running our code, just clone the repository and build the program, as follows: